circadianmentalhealth/circadian-data-standards/README - Templates/2- Studied Subject - Human/3 - Special Circadian Data/Digital Mental Health Apps Data.md

 ### Data Privacy & Security
 - **Informed Consent:** Details on how consent was obtained.
-- **Anonymization Methods:** Techniques used to de-identify personal data.
+- **Anonymisation Methods:** Techniques used to de-identify personal data.
 - **Data Encryption:** Security measures for data storage and transmission.

 ### Data Format & Export Methods